SymbioticEDA/riscv-formal/README.md

 Related Work
 ------------

-ARM's [ISA-Formal Framework](https://alastairreid.github.io/papers/cav2016_isa_formal.pdf) follows a similar set of ideas and has inspiried the work on `riscv-formal`.
+ARM's [ISA-Formal Framework](https://alastairreid.github.io/papers/cav2016_isa_formal.pdf) follows a similar set of ideas and has inspired the work on `riscv-formal`.

 Test Procedure
 --------------